erizov/Professor/semester_2/lecture_10_behavioral_patterns/observer/README.md

 ## Introduction

-Observer is observer is a fundamental algorithm.
+Observer is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Observer is essential for building performant and scalable applications.